apsara-stack/terraform-provider-apsarastack/website/docs/d/vswitches.html.markdown

 # apsarastack\_vswitches

-This data source provides a list of VSwitches owned by an Alibaba Cloud account.
+This data source provides a list of VSwitches owned by an Apsarastack Cloud account.

 ## Example Usage